Boulder Junction snowmobile trail adventures

 Option 3: Adventures north

 These are just a few of the possibilities—some of the best rides are ones you discover yourself.
 Have fun exploring!
 Want to learn more about snowmobiling in Boulder Junction?
 Check out this Boulder Junction snowmobile guide and see our snowmobile trail reports page here.
-For a map of the trails around Boulder Junction, check out our visitor guide (you can view an online version or stop by the Visitor Center for a printed one).
+For a map of the trails around Boulder Junction, you can request one by emailing us at [email protected] or stop by our visitor center when you are in town.
 The trails will take you right to our office!